unifreak/unifreak.github.io/_posts/2022-12-13-the-go-programming-language-book-notes.md

 // calling any method of a nil interface value causes a panic. w.Write([]byte("hello")) // panic: nil pointer dereference.

-// This assignment involves an implicit conversion from a concrete type to an interface
+// This assignment involves an implicit conversion from a concrete type to an
-// type, and is equivalent to the explicit conversion
+// interface type, and is equivalent to the explicit conversion:
 //
 //      io.Writer(os.Stdout)
 //
-// A conversion of this kind, whether explicit or implicit, captures the type and the
+// A conversion of this kind, whether explicit or implicit, captures the type
-// value of its operand.
-The interface value's dynamic type is et the type
+// and the value of its operand.
+The interface value's dynamic type is the type
-// descriptor for the pointer type *os.File, and its dynamic value holds a *copy* of
+// descriptor for the pointer type *os.File, and its dynamic value holds
-// os.Stdout, which is a pointer to the os.File variable representing the standard
+// a *copy* of os.Stdout, which is a pointer to the os.File variable
-// output of the process.
-w = os.Stdout
+// representing the standard output of the process. w = os.Stdout

-// Calling the Write method on an interface value containing *os.File pointer cause
+// Calling the Write method on an interface value containing *os.File pointer
-// the (*os.File).Write method to be called.
+// cause the (*os.File).Write method to be called.
 //
-// In general, we cannot know at compile time what the dynamic type of an interface
+// In general, we cannot know at compile time what the dynamic type of an
-// value will be, so call through an interface must use *dynamic dispatch*.
-Instead
+// interface value will be, so call through an interface must use *dynamic
-// of a direct call, the compiler must generate code to obtain the address of the
+// dispatch*.
+Instead of a direct call, the compiler must generate code to
-// method named Write from the type descriptor, then make an indirect call to that
+// obtain the address of the method named Write from the type descriptor, then
-// address.
-The receiver argument for the call is a copy of the interface's dynamic
+// make an indirect call to that address.
+The receiver argument for the call is
-// value, os.Stdout.
-The effect is as if we had made this call directly:
+// a copy of the interface's dynamic value, os.Stdout.
+The effect is as if we
+// had made this call directly:
 //
 //      os.Stdout.Write([]byte("hello")) // "hello"
 //
 w.Write([]byte("hello")) // "hello"

-// The dynamic type is now *bytes.Buffer w = new (bytes.Buffer)
+// The dynamic type is now *bytes.Buffer w = new(bytes.Buffer)
 // A call to Write uses the same mechanism as before w.Write([]byte("hello"))    // (*bytes.Buffer).Write is called